weseek/awesome-database-backup/apps/awesome-mongodb-backup/README.md

 ## How to Contribute

-If you have any issues or PR, please contact us here.
+If you have any issues or PRs, please contact us here.
 For details on how to contribute, please refer to the URL below.

 https://github.com/weseek/awesome-database-backup